garfieldnate/Lexitron-Mac/readme.md

 # LEXiTRON Mac Dictionary

 This project transforms the [LEXiTRON](http://lexitron.nectec.or.th/) dictionary into a format usable by Mac's Dictionary.app.
-A copy of the original LEXiTRON data is included, as well, since it is extremely difficult to obtain from NECTEC due to technical problems with their website.
+A copy of the original LEXiTRON data is included here, as well, since it is extremely difficult to obtain from NECTEC due to technical problems with their website.

+## Installing

+You don't have to build the dictionaries yourself if you just want to install it and try it out.
+Just download the dictionary you want from the [releases section on GitHub](https://github.com/garfieldnate/Lexitron-Mac/releases), and place it in your home folder in `Library/Dictionaries`.
+Then, in Dictionary.app go to Dictionary -> Preferences and check the box next to the name of the dictionary (e.g. LEXiTRON something).
+The dictionary should now be available for use.

 ## Building